amymcgovern/pyparrot/README.md

 pyparrot is designed to program Parrot Mambo and Parrot Bebop 2 drones using python.
 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

 # Installation, Quick-start, Documenation, FAQs
-The majority of the documentation on installing and using the library is in the GitHub [wiki](https://github.com/amymcgovern/pyparrot/wiki)
+The GitHub [wiki page for pyparrot](https://github.com/amymcgovern/pyparrot/wiki) has extensive documentation on installing and using pyparrot.

 # Planned updates/extensions